microsoft/PowerToys/README.md

 #### FancyZones
 - Increased negative space margin
-- Fix for not snapping children windows
+- Fix for not snapping child windows
 - Fix for clearing keyboard focus on editor launch
 - Fix to improve overlays to reduce brightness and hide numbers.
 Thanks @davidegiacometti